 - Students have access to online course materials at least seven days before classes begin.
 Review course content, and notify the faculty member if you have any problems accessing the course materials or if you have questions about the course.

-- For on-site classes, arrive early to secure the best possible seat.
+- For on-site class sessions, arrive early to secure the best possible seat.
 Sit up front, close to the instructor.
 This will help you concentrate and minimize distractions.

-- For on-site classes, if you use special equipment, arrive early so the faculty member can work with you before class.
+- For on-site class sessions, if you use special equipment, arrive early so the faculty member can work with you before class.

 - Make sure you receive a syllabus for each of your classes.
 Review all of the syllabi to make sure you have contact information for faculty members, including their e-mail addresses, phone numbers, and appointment hours.

-- For on-site classes, if you use an interpreter or reader during class, you may need to save a seat for him or her.
+- For on-site class sessions, if you use an interpreter or reader during class, you may need to save a seat for him or her.

 - Organize class syllabi, outlines, notes, and calendars in a notebook.